 - Smoother cuts.
 Most DIYers equip power miter saws with general-purpose blades suitable for cutting all types of lumber, including framing lumber.
 These blades cut fast but they cut roughly.
 A manual backsaw, on the other hand, has fine teeth that are excellent for cutting fine moldings without chipping or roughness.

 - Greater precision.
-Power miter saw often lose their alignment.
+A power miter saw often lose their alignment.
 Manual miter boxes and backsaws can cut with greater precision, making them especially good for fine craftwork, such as creating picture frames.

 Using a manual miter box is a fairly intuitive operation, but for best results, follow some expert tips:

 - Don't cut large lumber pieces, such as 2x framing lumber, in a manual miter box.
 The fine teeth on a backsaw will take a long time to cut framing lumber.
 Instead, use an ordinary crosscut hand saw or power circular saw to cut framing lumber.
 Reserve the manual miter box for cutting trim.

 - For cutting crown moldings and other shaped pieces, use a manual miter box with a clamping feature to hold the workpiece steady.
-It is essential that the workpiece is held fast during cutting; if the work moves at all, the miter cut won't be smooth or straight.
+The workpiece must be held fast during cutting; if the work moves at all, the miter cut won't be smooth or straight.

 - Backsaws cut on the pull stroke.
-Use light downward pressure as you draw the saw toward you, but release the pressure when returning the saw back to the forward position for the next stroke.
+Use light downward pressure as you draw the saw toward you, but release the pressure when returning the saw to the forward position for the next stroke.